HotCakeX/MicrosoftDomains/README.md

 ## Contributing

-Please feel free to contribute to this repository by creating a pull request.
-Make sure the domain you're adding:
+Please feel free to contribute to this repository by creating a pull request for PowerShell scripts or domains.

+### If you're adding a domain, make sure it:

 1. Doesn't redirect to another domain
 2. Is active and not deprecated